Aminakzyzz/Spotify-Music-Recommender/README.md

 # Basic Usage

 To launch the application, run "python main.py".
-Start giving an input seed song and press the button "Get Song Data".
+Start giving an input song and press the button "Get Song Data".
 Once the song data loads, adjust the parameters "Danceability, Tempo, Popularity and Energy" using the provided sliders.
 Subsequently after pressing the "Recommend" button, wait for some seconds and explore the recommended songs displayed in the table, accompanied by detailed information.
-Visualize the relationship between the seed song and recommendations in the plot.
+Visualize the relationship between the input song and recommendations in the plot.

-# Implementation of the Requests

 # Work done